seiichiro0185/sailotp/README.md

 From the main view a token can be copied to the clipboard by tapping on it.

+From the pulley menu the token database can be exported to a file for backup purposes.
+The backup is a AES-256-CBC encrypted and
+Base64 encoded file containing a JSON-representation of the database.
+It can be decrypted with openssl using the following command:

+    openssl enc -d -a -aes-256-cbc -in <file>

+if you need the information outside of SailOTP.

+Importing the file is also possible from the pulley menu.
+If a file contains tokens that are already in the database (title and secret of the token match an existing one), these tokens will not be added again.

 ## Known Limitations

 At the moment the only way to insert new entries into the app is to insert the